glenlovett/glenlovett.github.io/_posts/biking/2016-05-28-ohio-surprises.markdown

 I woke up early and left Sandusky.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160528_094838850.jpg)
-*There are a lot of reasons hauling long loads of freight in Ohio.
+*There are a lot of trains hauling long loads of freight in Ohio.
 I passed under this one.
 It was still chugging along a good 5 minutes after it's engine passed by.
 Must have been a mile long, and I never saw it's end.*

 Then it was a nice ride to meet up with a bike path, the North Coast Inland Trail, in Clyde Ohio.
 Entering Clyde I passed by a farm building selling apples and had to see if I could get some.
 Upon entering, I saw it was just self serve, which I though was nice.
 But then a woman came out from the back and told me to just grab as many as I wanted.
 Score!
 She said there had been others to pass through on their way across America.
 Hm, maybe the bike path drew them too this particular town.
 In any case code was a nice town, and I used my saved cash to buy some lunch there.